Lithium Ion Battery Safety Tips and Concerns

 We understand that all the terms and procedures can be a bit overwhelming to keep track of.
 That’s why we made a suite of tools to help people build safe, high-quality lithium-ion battery packs.

 Pack Builder helps you build a properly balanced battery pack based on the capacity and IR (internal resistance) of each cell.
 Pack Planner will help you to figure out what size battery pack you need to build for a given application.
+Our BMS Planner tool will help pick the proper BMS for your project.

 We are always adding more tools to make building battery packs better.
-Check-in regularly or subscribe to our newsletter to stay up to date!
+Check in regularly or subscribe to our newsletter to stay up to date!

 We hope this article helped you learn more about lithium-ion battery safety.
 Thanks for reading!